Chr157i4n/TMC2209_Raspberry_Pi/README.md

 DIR     | WHITE     |GPIO20 of Raspberry Pi         | set the direction of the motor DIAG    | ORANGE | GPIO26 of Raspberry Pi           | optional, for StallGuard

+The GPIO pins can be specific when initiating the class.
+If you test this on a breadboard, make sure to cut off the bottomside of the pins (Vref and DIAG) next to the EN pin, so that they are not shorted trough the breadboard.

 ### UART

 Pin TMC                     | Color     | connect to            | Function